 According to the path–goal theory, leaders should be flexible and change their style by recognizing and adapting to characteristics of their team as well as external conditions.

 The idea: When in doubt, follow the map.

 According to this theory, the leader first needs to estimate a situation and assess how it will affect the group.
 Afterwards, he should determine how much the team will support the effort, and then finally choose a style of leading.
 There is a mechanical process with seven questions and decision points that makes a choice a lot easier.

 Afterward, the leader chooses one of the five leadership styles, depending on a situation:

-Even though this model seems straightforward, certain studies question its credibility.
+Even though this model seems straightforward, its credibility is questioned.